garrandall/popular-music-data/tracks/i-wanna-make-you-close-your-eyes-dierks-bentley.md

 You can make me work for it girl if you want to
 Just leave a trail for me to follow you into the bedroom And if you need a little bit of help from me
-Babe there's not a button that I cant reach
+Babe there's not a button that I can't reach
 Lets see where it leads

 We're wide awake but girl I wanna make you close your eyes